 Managerial roles within the construction industry are ideally suited to those who already have a proven track record of leadership (and, as we saw earlier, there is currently a shortage of people to fill such roles).
 Opportunities are likely to include managing trades, contracts, procurement or even whole projects.
 A building/construction management course will help to hone your communication, numeracy and logistics skills in all areas, as well as bring you up to date with health and safety legislation and risk assessment regulations.
 A foundation degree in construction management could cost around £7,500 and take two years full-time or four years part-time to complete.

-Under the ELC scheme, a wide range of training can be taken, provided it is offered by an approved provider listed on the ELC website at www.enhancedlearningcredits.com and is at level 3 or above.
-For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on this site.
+Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website and is at level 3 or above.
+For full details of how to make the most of your ELC, refer to our in-depth features elsewhere on the Questwebsite